 “Hi, this is Abby Stone, reporting live from Clearwater Marine Aquarium.”

-You see that?
+Do you see that?
 Reporting live.
 This subtle line makes the video feel like an urgent news report.
-It’s a signal to our brains to pay attention, this is big.
+It’s a signal to our brains to pay attention; this is big.

 Next, Abby communicates the scope of the problem.
 She tells viewers how many turtles they’ve taken in during the past week.
 She emphasizes that a second wave of turtles has just come in.